Youssef1241/import-sorter/README.md

 Currently only works with python (🐍`.py` files) and <span style = "font-family: courier new;">monospace</span> fonts

+## Known Issues
+The imports are being recognized by string manipulation for now, so if your file has several lines in a row that start with `from` or `import`, they will be sorted.
+This happens only when the lines start with `from` or `import` with no other characters (except spaces) preceding them.
+If your lines start with "from or 'import, they will be fine and won't be sorted.

 ## Release Notes

 ### 0.1.0